AlexandrAnatoliev/project-euler/README.md

       programming problems that will require more
       than just mathematical insights to solve.
       Although mathematics will help you arrive
-      at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.
+      at elegant and efficient solutions, the use of a computer and programming skills will be required to solve most problems.
       <br><br>
-      Practice Java coding and contribute to a real open-source project by making your
+      Practice Java coding by solving Project Euler problems and make your first open-source contribution through a pull request!
-      first pull request here!
   </p>
 </div>